Universal Algebra in UniMath: Conclusions

-A classical work on implementing Universal Algebra in dependent type theory is the one of Capretta~\cite{capretta:1999}, where he systematically uses setoids in Coq to handle equality on structures.
-Another attempt, still based on setoids, has been recently carried on in Agda~\cite{gunther-gadea-pagano:2018}.
-We share the feeling that Univalent Foundations provide a more principled approach.
+A classical work on formalising this area of mathematics in dependent type theory is \cite{capretta:1999}, where he systematically uses setoids in Coq to handle equality on structures.
+Another attempt, still based on setoids, has been carried out in Agda by \cite{gunther-gadea-pagano:2018}.

+The works of \cite{demeo2021agda, demeo2021agda2, demeo2021machine} draw on the multi-sorted version of \cite{DBLP:journals/corr/abs-2111-07936} to develop an extensive and setoid-based Agda library on single-sorted universal algebra that strives to be as powerful as Abel's formalisation but a bit more sensitive to foundational aspects.

+Very recently, the paper~\cite{REYNOLDS2024103054} presents a formalisation in Coq of the theory of institutions based on the approach to universal algebra by~\cite{gunther-gadea-pagano:2018}.

-Initial semantics furnishes elegant techniques for studying induction and recursion principles in a general setting encompassing applications in programming languages and logic.
-Assuming univalence, steady research activity produced over the time a number of contributions to the UniMath library, see e.g.~\cite{ahrens_et_al:LIPIcs:2018:9671,ahrens_et_al:LIPIcs:2019:10513,ahrens_et_al:LIPIcs:2018:8472,10.1007/978-3-319-42432-3_2}.
+On the categorical side, initial semantics furnishes elegant techniques for studying induction and recursion principles within a general algebraic setting with applications in programming languages and logic.
+Assuming univalence, steady research activity has produced over the time a number of contributions to the UniMath library, see e.g.~\cite{ahrens_et_al:LIPIcs:2018:9671, DBLP:journals/jar/AhrensMM19, 10.1145/3497775.3503678}.

-Lynge's~\cite{lynge:2017} -- still under development in \cite{lynge-spitters:2019} -- seems to settle in a framework that more closely compares with ours.
-Despite both our formalization and Lynge's one assume Univalent Mathematics as formal environment, the study we are proposing here differs from his one by adopting a more foundational perspective.
-This point of view materialises in our choice of UniMath over CoqHoTT, which is the system adopted by Lynge for his encoding.
-Moreover, our focus makes the implementation we are proposing different also from categorical treatments mentioned above because of the care we have taken about making the constructions easily evaluable by the very normalization procedure of terms.
+From a HOTT-UF perspective, the formalisation of universal algebra by \cite{lynge:2017} -- further developed in \cite{lynge-spitters:2019} -- outline a framework that more closely compares with ours, since it is still based on univalent reasoning, though implemented in the Coq-HoTT~\citep{DBLP:conf/cpp/BauerGLSSS17} extension for the Calculus of the (Co)Inductive Constructions.